startracker0/PhysAug/README.md

 You can download the pre-trained models including Physaug_DWD and Physaug_Cityscapes from [here](https://pan.baidu.com/s/1bSoP0b2Ce4W4_14wwTyxcQ?pwd=6ske)

-If the links are no longer accessible, please feel free to contact me.
+If the link is no longer accessible, please feel free to contact me.